 15124, Maroysi, Athens, Greece

-Marseille (Provence), Naples, Livorno (Florence, Piza), Genoa
+Marseille (Provence), Naples, Livorno (Florence, Piza), Savona

 Marseille is the largest port on the Mediterranean, France's second largest city and a virtual melting pot of peoples and cultures.
 It is a unique city with a feel and culture all its own.
 It is also a place of striking contrasts, from the fishing boats of the picturesque Vieux Port to the modern Canebiere.
 Dominating the harbor is the infamous Chateau d'If, the rocky prison from which Alexandre Dumas' "Count of Monte Cristo" escaped.
 If you have time, explore the countryside around Arles and Avignon, immortalized in the canvases of Van Gogh, Cezanne, Matisse and Picasso, try the renowned bouillabaisse or tour the lovely towns and vineyards of Provence.